 If you form a partnership and decide that it isn’t working out, you can check out this blog post to learn how to buy out a business partner.

 A corporation is a complete legal entity, separate from its owners with Articles of Corporation having to be filed with the state.
 You’ll own shares in the business, which will allow you to transfer ownership easily or raise additional money by issuing stock.
 In addition, you’ll be protected from liability.

 The drawbacks are that double taxation will occur; first on the profits of the business and then on dividends paid on shares or earnings you draw from the company.

-A slight variation on a corporation is what is known as an S-Corporation which, according to the National Small Business Association (NSBA), accounts for 33 percent of all small business structures.
+An S-Corporation is a slight variation to the corporation structure.
+According to the National Small Business Association (NSBA), S-Corporations account for 33 percent of all small business structures.

-You’ll be required to complete the same formalities as those who operate a standard corporation and you will be limited to the number and type of shareholders.
+In this structure, you’ll be required to complete the same formalities as those who operate a standard corporation.
+Plus, you’ll be limited to the number and type of shareholders.
 There will also be limits on who can own the shares, which may restrict your fundraising capabilities.

 5. Limited Liability Companies (LLC)

-However, forming an LLC can be complex to set up, which means lots of legal fees and documents to be drafted and signed.
-This level of complexity can make it difficult to attract funding from venture capitalists and the granting of share options or convertible notes can be difficult.
+However, setting up an LLC can be complex, requiring significant legal fees and numerous documents that must be drafted and signed.
+This level of complexity can make it difficult to attract funding from venture capitalists.
+In addition, the granting of share options or convertible notes can be difficult.

-To give you an idea of how other small businesses are set up, here’s a summary of the types of business structures being used by small businesses (also provided by the NSBA):
+To give you an idea of how other small businesses are set up, here’s a summary of the types of business structures being used by small businesses (provided by the NSBA):